collinwa/MCFA/README.md

 other than optional feature centering and scaling at this time.
-All additional preprocessing such as normalization, filtering of problematic samples, imputation of missing values, and alignment of samples across datasets needs to be done prior to calling `mcfa.mcfa()`.
+All additional preprocessing such as normalization, filtering of problematic samples, imputation of missing values, and alignment of samples across datasets needs to be done prior to calling `mcfa_model.fit()`.
 For an example of preprocessing steps that were taken for the MESA cohort, see `MCFA/analysis_notebooks/preprocess_mesa.ipynb`

 This software is under active development.
 Please report any issues